 - Pintos Documentation: The documentation and project specitications.

-Lastly, you should start working on getting Pintos up and running on one of the CS Linux machines or your own Linux-based computer.
+Lastly, you should start working on getting Pintos up and running on one of the CS Linux machines or your own computer using the Linux virtual machine I’ve configured for you (see the docs).
 Pintos is a complete operating system that will run inside a virtual machine on Linux using bochs and qemu.
 We will cover the setup in the first class.

 This semester we are using a condensed (less expensive) version of the textbook.
 Operating System Concepts Essentials, by Silberschatz, Galvin, and Gange.
 The USM Bookstore should have them in shortly.
 The [Authors’ website][os-book]. contains some helpful additional materials including a study guide.